buildingSMART/bSDD/Source code examples/GraphQL/bSDD and GraphQL.md

 ## Example data queries

-Query to get the list of available languages:
+-- get the list of available languages:
 ```
 {
   languages {